How do I apply for a degree?

 How many hours of lectures and seminars will I have?

-There is no typical timetable, however, for full time students you can expect to have at least six hours of contact time per week.
-It is important to understand that students are also expected to undertake independent study under the guidance of academic staff.
+There is no typical timetable, however, for full-time students you can expect to have at least six hours of contact time per week.
+It is important to understand that you are also expected to undertake independent study under the guidance of academic staff.

 What is the deadline for postgraduate taught applications?